voyagermesh/voyager/docs/guides/ingress/http/statefulset-pod.md

 ---
+title: Forward Traffic to StatefulSet Pods | Kubernetes Ingress
 menu:
   product_voyager_5.0.0-rc.10:
+    identifier: statefulset-http
     name: Statefulset Pod
-    parent: http
+    parent: http-ingress
-    weight: 115
+    weight: 50
 product_name: voyager
 menu_name: product_voyager_5.0.0-rc.10
 section_menu_id: guides
 ---

+# Forward Traffic to StatefulSet

-### Forward Traffic to StatefulSet
+## Forward Traffic to all Pods of a StatefulSet

-There is the regular way to forward traffic to StatefulSet.
-Create a service with the pods label selector as selector, and use the service name as Backend ServiceName.
-By following:
+There is the usual way of forwarding traffic to a Service matching a StatefulSet.
+Create a Service with the pods label selector as selector, and use the service name as Backend ServiceName.

 ```yaml
 apiVersion: apps/v1beta1